 Don’t just use social media to research new contacts – expressing your own expert opinions is what gets you noticed by employers and recruiters, says Ben Batten, country general manager at recruitment firm Volt in Singapore.
 “When a role arises that calls for your expertise, these snippets ring loudly.
 A senior finance professional once commented on one of my posts, so I looked at her profile and when an opportunity arose, I approached her and she landed the job.
 I didn’t need to advertise.”

-But don’t cold call
+Don’t cold call

 If you’ve just found out about an unadvertised role, don’t immediately call the hiring manager, warns Eunice Ng, general manager of headhunters Avanza Consulting in Hong Kong.
 “In my experience, line managers here in Asia are reluctant to take calls from someone they don’t know.
 It’s better to ask others to introduce you before getting hold of the manager.”

-Image credit: lolostock, Getty
+Image credit: ferrantraite, Getty